Examples: Short absence, recreation leave.

 9.3.52 Who may be visited

 Example: A member's child is very seriously ill in another location.
-Both the member and the spouse or partner may be granted travel to be with the child, as they both qualify.
+Both the member and their partner may be granted travel to be with the child, as they both qualify.

 Non-example: Compassionate travel to visit a very seriously ill person.